tbensky/npct/README.md

 ## Flashing the ESP32 Device

 The contact tracing software needs to be flashed onto the ESP32 device.
 This only has to be once.
+You can certainly download and install the Espressif IoT Development Framework (esp-idf), then compile, and flash the code to the board yourself.
+Or, you can just [grab the binary(https://github.com/tbensky/npct/blob/master/npct/build/npct.bin) from this repository and flash it using any number of
+"flash utilities" out there.
 To do this:

 1. Download either the Windows or macOS flashing utility [here](https://github.com/doayee/esptool-esp32-gui/releases).
 DoayeeESP32DFU.app.zip is for macOS and DoayeeESP32DFU.exe is for Windows.